nginxinc/docker-nginx-controller/README.md

     The `DOCKER_BUILDKIT=1` enables `docker build` to recognize the `--secret` flag which allows the user to pass secret information to be used in the Dockerfile for building docker images in a safe way that will not end up stored in the final image.
 This is a recommended practice for the handling of the certificate and private key for NGINX repository access (`nginx-repo.crt` and `nginx-repo.key` files).
 More information [here](https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information).

+    > **Note**: If you are using an older version of Docker (less than version 20), you may need to insert the following line at the top of your Dockerfile before building your image: `syntax=docker/dockerfile:experimental`

 4. After the image is built, view the list of Docker images:

     ```bash